The Thyroid-Hormone Feedback Loop: Can Hashimoto’s Cause Low Estrogen?

 Does Hashimoto's Affect Estrogen?

-Yes, Hashimoto’s disease may have an effect on estrogen.
+Yes, Hashimoto’s disease can potentially affect estrogen.

-• Triiodothyronine (T3)
+- Triiodothyronine (T3)

-• Thyroxine (T4)
+- Thyroxine (T4)

-• Thyrotropin-releasing hormone (TRH)
+- Thyrotropin-releasing hormone (TRH)

-• Thyroid-stimulating hormone (TSH)
+- Thyroid-stimulating hormone (TSH)

-• Thyroid peroxidase antibodies (TPOAb)
+- Thyroid peroxidase antibodies (TPOAb)

 From navigating the disease to managing symptoms, your Hashimoto’s may cause a host of issues and potentially put you at risk for further developing other autoimmune disorders.

 Don’t succumb to living with your Hashimoto’s symptoms.
-Fight back with the power of something you do every day — eating!
+Fight back with the power of something you do every day: eating!

 Can Hashimoto's Cause Low Estrogen?

-Thyroid dysfunction has long been associated with menstrual irregularities, but the link between thyroid disorders and low estrogen levels has yet to be found.
+Thyroid dysfunction has long been associated with menstrual irregularities, but the exact link between thyroid disorders and low estrogen levels has yet to be found.

 The Relationship Between Estrogen and Hashimoto's Disease

-Hormone imbalances have a distinct effect on immune responses.
-Hashimoto’s disease causes hypothyroidism because the immune system launches a constant attack on the thyroid, slowly damaging it and affecting its ability to create and regulate thyroid hormones over time.
+hypothyroidism because the immune system launches a constant attack on the thyroid, slowly damaging it and affecting its ability to create and regulate thyroid hormones over time.

 Too much estrogen may stoke autoimmune responses, which may be why pregnancy can trigger thyroid dysfunction.

-Another study suggests that high estrogen exposure in pregnant women may even significantly lead to thyroid disorders in offspring.
+study suggests that high estrogen exposure in pregnant women may even significantly lead to thyroid disorders in offspring.

 What Is Estrogen Dominance?

-The theory was first proposed in 1996 by John R. Lee and Virginia Hopkins in their book What Your Doctor May Not Tell You About Menopause: The Breakthrough Book on Natural Progesterone.
+Estrogen dominance, also referred to as unopposed estrogen, is a theory first proposed in 1996 by John R. Lee and Virginia Hopkins in their book What Your Doctor May Not Tell You About Menopause: The Breakthrough Book on Natural Progesterone.

-Two Types of Estrogen Dominance
+2 Types of Estrogen Dominance

 #1: Frank Estrogen Dominance